bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 3: 00:34:18

-Yes, well, in that case, if only one pay the fee, ok, yes, it makes sense, but in that case also is a problem because you can say, ok, if it match exactly, yes, then this is one of those that didn't pay any fee.
+Yes, well, in that case, if only one pay the fee, yes, it makes sense, but in that case also is a problem because you can say, if it match exactly, then this is one of those that didn't pay any fee.

 Speaker 1: 00:34:38